v-makoud/Azure-Industry-docs/azure-industry-docs/retail/visual-search-use-case-overview.md

 ### Feature Extraction &amp; Encoding

-The encoding process extracts salient features from pictures in the database and maps each of them to a sparse &quot;feature&quot; vector (a vector with many zeros) that can have thousands of components.
+The encoding process extracts salient features from pictures in the database and maps each of them to a sparse "feature" vector (a vector with many zeros) that can have thousands of components.
 This vector is a numerical representation of the features (e.g. edges, shapes) that characterize the picture – akin to a code.

 Feature extraction techniques typically use _transfer learning mechanisms_.
 This occurs when you select a pre-trained neural network, run each image through it and store the feature vector  produced back in your image database.
-In that way, you &quot;transfer&quot; the learning from whoever trained the network.
+In that way, you "transfer" the learning from whoever trained the network.
 Microsoft has developed and published several pre-trained networks that have been widely used for image recognition tasks, such as [ResNet50](https://www.kaggle.com/keras/resnet50).

 Depending on the neural network, the feature vector will be more or less long and sparse, hence the memory and storage requirements will vary.